Supporting women carers at UNSW to take control of their careers

 3C Leadership and Partnerships

 3C is led by A/Prof Lizzie Muller.
-It is an initiative of the Women’s Well Being Academy, funded by a generous donation from Emeritus Professor Richard Henry AM FRSN, SAGE and Dr Rachel Oberon.
+It is an initiative of the Women’s Wellbeing Academy, funded by a generous donation from Emeritus Professor Richard Henry AM FRSN and the late Dr Rachel Oberon.

 The associated research program is supported by SAGE Athena SWAN and delivered by UNSW’s Social Policy Research Centre.